favna/ribbon/docs/index.md

 <a name="module_overwatch"></a>

 ## overwatch ⇒ <code>MessageEmbed</code>
-Leaderboards Overwatch - Shows Player Stats for a given BattleNet BattleTag
+Leaderboards OverwatchCommand - Shows Player Stats for a given BattleNet BattleTag
 **Aliases**: `owstats`

 **Returns**: <code>MessageEmbed</code> - Stats of the player